brendanjohnw/Customer-Footfall-Count/README.md

 ## Features
 - Detect people in the video footage
 - Tracking the people and asign with random ids
-- Count the number of people entring or exiting by analyze the people moving up or down
+- Count the number of people entering or exiting by analyze the people moving up or down

 ## Tech
 ***Object Detection*** <br />